 Two minutes later, he was texting me.
 "That was great!
 We should do it again sometime."
 Really?!?
 Now I was confused.
-When I responded to Douglas' text, I tried to be as honest as I could.
-"I'm sorry, but when you didn't try to kiss me, I kinda got the impression that you weren't really into this" I said.
-"No!" was his emphatic response, "It's actually just the opposite!
+When responding to Douglas' text, I tried to be as honest as I could.
+"I'm sorry, but when you didn't try to kiss me, I kinda got the impression that you weren't really into this" "No!" was his emphatic response, "It's actually just the opposite!
 I like you so much that you make me really nervous!
 I'm sorry…..
 I guess I kinda wussed out huh?
 Will you please give me a chance to make it up to you?"

-But truth be told, I didn't need a date, I needed at damn Doctor!
+But truth be told, I didn't need a date, I needed at damn Doctor.
 Somebody qualified to fuck my pain away.
 I wanted to be pounded until my body felt as shattered as my heart.
-I wanted to be filled up until the memory of my X and the love we shared was pushed right out of me.
+I wanted to be filled up until the memory of my X and the love we shared was pushed out.
 What I required was more like an exorcism of demons than a roll in the hay.
 Call in the Clergy and the National Guard; I was out to exterminate that place in my heart HE still occupied, and until that was done, I had a sneaking suspicion I wouldn't be satisfied, regardless of who or what I found to fill my empty spaces.

 More Like This

 Recent Posts by seahagconfidential